LucasRolim7/Thinny/_posts/2016-05-27-first-post.md

 comments: true
 ---

 # A brief explanation of what is Digital Fabrication and some of its most used terms

 Generally speaking, [Digital Fabrication](https://www.opendesk.cc/about/digital-fabrication) is a term used to descibe processes of manufacturing in which the tools used are machines controlled by a commputer.

-{% include image.html url="/media/2014-02-27-hello-cosette/cosette.jpg" width="100%" description="Amanda Seyfried as Cosette on the 2012 movie." %}
+{% include image.html url="/media/3d_printer.jpg" width="100%" description="The physical output correspond exactly to the digital model" %}

 This new version of Thinny comes with mobile support and some bugfixes.